elisha-ef/exercise1/doc.md

 This toothbrush is totally safe to use for children, adults, pets, wildlife, and trees!

-Now I'm writing a novel.
+I'm writing a novel.
 This is Matt being over the top again!